dotnet/AspNetCore.Docs/aspnetcore/signalr/java-client/java-client.md

 ## Connect to a hub

 To establish a connection, create a `HubConnectionBuilder` and call `build`.
-The hub URL, protocol, transport type, log level, headers, and other options can be configured while building a connection.
+The hub URL, and log level can be configured while building a connection.
 Configure any required options by inserting any of the `HubConnectionBuilder` methods into `build`.
 Start the connection with `start`.

 [!code-csharp[Build hub connection](java-client/sample/src/main/java/Chat.java?highlight=17-20)]

 ## Call hub methods from client

-`send` calls methods on the hub.
+`send` calls sends invocations to the the hub.
 Pass the hub method name and any arguments defined in the hub method to `send`.

 [!code-csharp[send method](java-client/sample/src/main/java/Chat.java?highlight=31)]

 ## Call client methods from hub

-Define methods on the client that the hub can call using `connection.On`.
+Define methods on the client that the hub can call using `hubConnection.On`.
 Be sure to define them after building, but before starting the connection.

 [!code-csharp[Define client methods](java-client/sample/src/main/java/Chat.java?highlight=22-24)]